-Step 8 - Evaluation Instructions: according to Wohlin et al. [23], the evaluation instructions can be composed of use manual, instruments or task to be performed.
+Step 8 - Evaluation Instructions: according to Wohlin et al. [37], the evaluation instructions can be composed of use manual, instruments or task to be performed.
 These instruments must be distributed and used when executing an empirical method.
 They are used, for example, to clarify the participants of the evaluation on what will be evaluated and when the evaluation will take place.

 Step 9 - Evaluation Conduction: this is the step in which the aspects defined on the previous steps are applied.
 Therefore, it is necessary that the previous steps were executed and tested thoroughly, before involving the evaluation participants.
 Hence, a pilot test must be executed prior to the application of the evaluation to the actual participants.
 This will guarantee that the evaluation is viable.
-Furthermore, it is also important to guarantee that the needed number of participants will be achieved, otherwise, the results may not be statistically relevant, if a quantitative evaluation is being performed.
+Furthermore, it is also important to guarantee that the needed number of participants will be achieved, otherwise, the results may not be statistically relevant for a quantitative evaluation.

-Step 10 - Data Packaging: when the evaluation is finalized, the used material for training and collected data should be stored in a safe place with easy access in order to allow the study replication when necessary.
+Step 10 - Data Packaging: when the evaluation is finalized, the material used for training and the collected data should be stored in order to allow the study replication when necessary.
 This will allow future language evaluation and its comparison with the new collected data.